thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-18-scripting-vrealize-automation-using-powershell.md

 $response = Invoke-RestMethod -Method Post -Uri $uri -Headers $header -Body $data
 {% endhighlight %}

-This is a very simple one line solution.
+This is a very simple one-line solution.
 However, I prefer to wrap the REST request in a `try` and `catch` to check the result, so we have an idea if things go wrong.
 The following code snippet tries to perform the POST, and if it fails will print some useful information including the status code error, which can be very useful for debugging.

 {% highlight powershell %}
 try {